Community Partner Fair Contracting Act (HB4340-SA5)

-PURPOSE: Combined, the three bills below are intended to improve the speed with which state grant-making agencies issue grant agreements and contracts, improve the timeliness and predictability of payments made under state grants and contracts, provide both grant-making agencies and contractors with flexibility in how related funds are used, reduce confusion and improve education among state grant-making agency employees and nonprofit employees about various parts of the grant-making process, and help contractors track their bills and invoices more clearly
+PURPOSE: This omnibus bill will improve the speed with which state grant-making agencies issue grant agreements and contracts, improve the timeliness and predictability of payments made under state grants and contracts, provide both grant-making agencies and contractors with flexibility in how related funds are used, reduce confusion and improve education among state grant-making agency employees and nonprofit employees about various parts of the grant-making process, help contractors track their bills and invoices more clearly, and improve the claims process when payments are not complete before the end of the lapse period.
+This package combines three bills into one, including provisions impacting GATA (HB4707 / SB2844), the Prompt Payment Act (HB957 / SB2845), and the Court of Claims Act (HB4340 - SA 3 and 4 / SB2843).

-SUPPORTED BY: Forefront, Illinois Partners for Human Service, Illinois Health and Human Services Coalition
+SUPPORTED BY: Forefront, Illinois Partners for Human Service, Illinois Collaboration on Youth, and the Illinois Health and Human Services Coalition

 EQUITY NOTE: Organizations with the smallest budgets and those led by, or serving, Communities of Color are the most likely to face challenges with the State’s contracting and payment systems (see 2023 survey results).
 Since conducting this research, federal cuts are targeting many minority and/or community of color serving organizations, which is exacerbating these challenges